The Tax Disputes and Litigation Review: Ukraine

 - filing documents with a court, etc.

 The procedure to be followed is usually similar for all these taxes.
-For example, it is common that after filling a tax return the tax authority submits a request for documents confirming the information mentioned in the tax return.
+For example, it is common that after filing a tax return the tax authority submits a request for documents confirming the information mentioned in the tax return.
 Moreover, if the taxpayer does not provide the requested documents to the tax authority, the latter can conduct a documentary tax audit of such taxpayer.

 Pursuant to Article 56 of the Tax Code of Ukraine, a taxpayer can appeal a decision of the tax authority to a higher-level authority and court.
 Moreover, this rule is relevant for all types of taxes.